JonathanBocanegra/JonathanBocanegra/README.md

 - 👀 I’m interested in Mathematics & Computer Science
 - 🌱 I’m currently in my last year at the University of California, San Diego
 - 📫 I can be reached via linkedIn: https://linkedin.com/in/jbgomez0
+- Most of my repos are private at the moment.